Fusyony/MyIRC/README.md

-# MyFTP
+# MyIRC

-Recrate an FTP server
+This is an IRC server